airthreesixty/website-air360/content/en/privacy-policy.md

 ## What are my choices?
 We respect your right to make choices about the ways we collect, use and disclose information about you.
 We generally ask you to indicate your choices at the time and on the page where you provide your personal information.

 When you provide personal information, we may offer you a choice as to whether you would like to receive further communications from us and/or from our partners, such as communications related to updates, upgrades, special offers and pricing.
 You have the right to withdraw your consent at any time.
-If you decide you no longer want to receive promotional messages from us, you may let us know via the contact form on our website www.scalefast.com; please specify which consent you are revoking in your email to us.
+If you decide you no longer want to receive promotional messages from us, you may let us know via the contact form on our website https://www.air360.io/.
+Please specify which consent you are revoking in your email to us.
 Please note, however, if you give us permission to add your contact information to the Merchant’s mailing list and later withdraw your permission, you will have to contact the Merchant (or use the “opt-out” provided in the emails the Merchant sends you) to have your name removed from the Merchant’s mailing lists.

 If you accept a session or persistent cookie, you can delete it at any time through your web browser (e.g., as soon as you leave our website).
 If you do not wish to receive cookies or wish to manage when you accept cookies in general, you may set your browser to reject cookies or to alert you when a cookie is placed on your computer.
 Although you are not required to accept our cookies, if you set your browser to reject cookies, you may not be able to use all of the features and functionalities of this website.